apmlabs/ace-box/docs/ace-cli.md

   `install <component>` | Installs ACE-Box or components thereof (see table below) |
   `uninstall <component>` | Uninstalls ACE-Box or components thereof (see table below) |
   `set <config>` | Updates ACE-Box config. <config> can be any of key=value, e.g. `$ace set foo=bar` |
+  `destroy` | Destroys configurations deployed by the ACE-Box.
+As of now, this command runs a handful of curated cleanup tasks which e.g. reset certain Dynatrace environment configurations. |

 ## Available install components:

   Component | Result |